Montrose Lifeboat Station: History

 In 1885, a third station was opened at Kirkside, some 4 mi to the north of Montrose, at the mouth of the River North Esk.
 A place of frequent shipwrecks, it would save hauling one of the Montrose lifeboats to the site.
-A boathouse was constructed by James Ford & Sons, at a cost of £312-13-0d, and the 34-foot lifeboat Resolute (ON 90) was placed on service.
+A boathouse was constructed by James Ford & Sons, at a cost of £312-13-0d, and the 34 ft lifeboat Resolute (ON 90) was placed on service.
 The boat was funded from the legacy of G. M. Grey of Dundee.
 The lifeboat would be launched just once, on 11 March 1887, but ran aground, and failed to carry out any service.
 No details are available of the casualty vessel.
 After five years of inactivity, the station was closed in 1892.
 The lifeboat was used for demonstration purposes until 1903, when it was broken up.
 The boathouse still exists, and is currently in use as the St Cyrus National Nature Reserve Visitor Centre.

 Whilst on exercise in 1900, the No.1 lifeboat Robert Henderson (ON 367) was driven onto the rocks.
 No lives were lost, but the lifeboat was severely damaged, and withdrawn from service.
 A new boathouse was constructed for the new boat, Sarah Jane Turner (ON 465), and £100 was received for the sale of the old boathouse to the Montrose Harbour Board.

 Montrose No.1 station would receive their first motor-powered lifeboat in 1926, the 45-foot 6in Watson John Russell (ON 699).
 At the same time, a launch tractor was placed at Montrose No.2 station replacing horses.
 It would be another 14 years before the 'pulling and sailing' No.2 lifeboat would be replaced, by the lifeboat, the Norman Nasmith (ON 836).
 The Norman Nasmith remained at Montrose until the No.2 station was closed in 1950.

 A new station building was constructed in 1989, providing improved crew facilities, and a souvenir shop.
 The 1900 boathouse would be demolished in 1998.
-In 1994, a Inshore lifeboat was assigned to the station.
+In 1994, a Inshore lifeboat (D-398) was assigned to the station.

-In 2015, the station would say goodbye to their long serving lifeboat 47-034 Moonbeam (ON 1152), on station since 1989, and receive the new £2.2 million lifeboat 13-10 Ian Grant Smith (ON 1317).
+In 2015, the station would say goodbye to their long serving lifeboat 47-034 Moonbeam (ON 1152), which had been on station since 1989.
+Its replacement was a new £2.2 million lifeboat, which arrived on station on 21 August 2015.
+The lifeboat, the first Shannon-class lifeboat to be stationed in Scotland, was funded from the bequest of long-time RNLI supporter Ruth Grant Smith, who died in 2005.
+She requested that a lifeboat be named in memory of her late husband, to be placed at a station in Scotland.
+The couple had been long-time RNLI supporters, holding an annual New Years Eve fundraising party, at their home in Cromdale near Grantown-on-Spey.
+At a ceremony held on the 21 May 2016, the lifeboat was named 13-10 Ian Grant Smith (ON 1317).

 Station honours

-The following are awards made at Montrose.
+The following are awards made at Montrose: